 Casey Affleck directs this father-daughter survival drama set in a world without women.

-Light of My Life sees Casey Affleck make his directorial debut with a dystopian drama in which women have been wiped out by a virus.
-Affleck, who also produced and wrote the film, plays a unnamed father raising his pre-pubescent daughter, Rag (Anna Pniowsky), in the wilderness.
+Light of My Life sees Casey Affleck make his directorial comeback with a dystopian drama in which women have been wiped out by a virus.
+Affleck, who also produced and wrote the film, plays an unnamed father raising his pre-pubescent daughter, Rag (Anna Pniowsky), in the wilderness.
 When they see a man poking around their tent in the sodden forest, they introduce Rag as a boy named Alex.
 The deception leads them to pack their meagre possessions and move swiftly on, fearing the news of a girl will bring other men hunting for them both.